sign-language-processing/sign-language-processing.github.io/src/index.md

 Sign language identification [@identification:gebre2013automatic;@identification:monteiro2016detecting] classifies which signed language is used in a given video.

 @identification:gebre2013automatic found that a simple random-forest classifier utilizing the distribution of phonemes can distinguish between British Sign Language (BSL) and Greek Sign Language (ENN) with a 95% F1 score.
-This finding is further supported by @identification:monteiro2016detecting, which based on activity maps in signing space, manages to differentiate between British Sign Language and French Sign Language (Langue des Signes Française, LSF) with a 98% F1 score in videos with static backgrounds, and between American Sign Language and British Sign Language, with a 70% F1 score for videos mined from popular video-sharing sites.
+This finding is further supported by @identification:monteiro2016detecting, which, based on activity maps in signing space, manages to differentiate between British Sign Language and French Sign Language (Langue des Signes Française, LSF) with a 98% F1 score in videos with static backgrounds, and between American Sign Language and British Sign Language, with a 70% F1 score for videos mined from popular video-sharing sites.
 The authors attribute their success mainly to the different fingerspelling systems, which are two-handed in the case of BSL and one-handed in the case of ASL and LSF.

 Although these pairwise classification results seem promising, better models would be needed for classifying from a large set of signed languages.